Zone 2 vs Zone 5 Training

 Pros

-- Dramatically improves V02 Max, enhancing your body's ability to utilize oxygen at maximum effort.
+- Dramatically improves V02 Max, enhancing your body's ability to use oxygen at maximum effort.

 - Increases lactate threshold, allowing you to sustain faster paces for longer before fatigue sets in.